cea-hpc/modules/INSTALL.rst

 --with-tclsh=BIN      Name or full path of Tcl interpreter shell
                       (default=\ ``tclsh``)
 --with-pager=BIN      Name or full path of default pager program to use to
-                      paginate informational message output (can be super- seeded at run-time by environment variable)
+                      paginate informational message output (can be superseded at run-time by environment variable)
                       (default=\ ``less``)
 --with-pager-opts=OPTLIST
                       Settings to apply to default pager program